London Ambulance Service: Medical Directorate

 The Medical Directorate provides advanced paramedic practitioners in critical care who are specially trained to deal with critically ill patients, and who can provide interventions outside the normal scope of practice of a paramedic like mechanical ventilation and sedation.
 Advanced paramedic practitioners in urgent care support the LAS aim to reduce conveyance rates by managing more patients in the home environment without the need for a hospital admission.

 999 Operations

 The 999 Operations department provides the staff to work in the EOCs, such as call-takers and dispatchers.
 The department also contains the clinical hub which is staffed by clinical advisors undertaking hear and treat, and clinical team navigators providing clinical support to frontline crews, other EOC staff and maintain oversight of clinical safety at the operational level.

 Resilience and Special Operations

 The Resilience and Special Operations department employs paramedics in the Hazardous Area Response Team (HART), who are specially equipped to deal with casualties at height, in water, or urban search and rescue.
 There are two HART teams, one each covering the east and west of London.
-A Tactical Response Unit contains paramedics specially trained to work in the warm zone of active shooter incidents.
+A Tactical Response Unit contains paramedics specially trained to respond to complex incidents, such as those involving firearms or acid attacks.
 Helicopter emergency medical service (HEMS) paramedics working for London's Air Ambulance Charity also fall under this department.